 Write a letter to your teenage self.

 I imagine, just like you, I did some pretty stupid things as a teenager.
 At age fifteen, I was actually on the cusp of some of the more idiotic decisions I made at 16, 17, 18, 19, 20, 21, 22… sensing the theme?
 Yup.
 Me, too.

 Because often times the actions we take as teenagers are the effects of another cause, another hurt, something else deeper inside that we don’t understand how to resolve.
 We do the best we can but we also think we’re invincible.
 We can’t always think out the consequences of those actions and how far reaching they can be.
 So here goes nothing…

 Dear 15-year-old Jeannie,

 Life is about to change.
 Your life.
 You’ve been through a lot of change, I know.
 I remember it well.
 I remember how confused, how hurt, how angry you were at things completely out of your control.
 Life moves on, though, doesn’t it?
 But just so you know…you’re about to make some really stupid choices.
 And before you get your attitude up about that and how good of a kid you are, yup, I know that, too.
-At age fifteen, we were pretty well behaved.
+At age fifteen, we were pretty well behaved (though our older brother might have disagreed with this…).
 We didn’t rock the boat.
 We were in by curfew.